ELHPlan: Efficient Long-Horizon Task Planning for Multi-Agent Collaboration: Experiment

 We evaluate agent performance using a comprehensive set of metrics that assess both computational efficiency and planning quality across the two simulation environments.
 Our evaluation framework employs both common metrics applicable across environments and specialized metrics tailored to each environment's specific objectives.

-Existing evaluation frameworks for multi-agent systems typically rely on task-specific performance indicators. \textbf{Transport Rate (TR)} is used in TDW-MAT to measure the percentage of items successfully transported to target locations within the step limit, indicating task completion efficiency. \textbf{Move Distance (MD)} calculates the average movement distance (in meters) per task, providing a measure of agents' plan quality. \textbf{Simulation Steps (SS)} is employed in C-WAH to count the total environment steps required to complete all sub-goals, with lower values indicating better efficiency in achieving overall objectives within the step constraints.
-However, these conventional metrics provide valuable insights into task outcomes.
-For LLM-based multi-agent systems, computational cost is a crucial factor for practical deployability, primarily due to the impact of inference latency.
-Protracted planning times caused by slow inference can impair the system's responsiveness, hindering its effectiveness in interactive or time-sensitive applications like robotics.
-Therefore, we introduce metrics specifically designed to measure computational resource utilization: \textbf{Inference Time (IT)} measures the total computational time (in seconds) required for generating action plans, reflecting the computational efficiency of the reasoning process. \textbf{Token Consumption (TC)} tracks the cumulative number of input and output tokens consumed by LLM calls during task execution, quantifying the linguistic resource cost.
+Existing evaluation frameworks for multi-agent systems typically rely on task-specific performance indicators. \textbf{Transport Rate (TR)} is used in TDW-MAT to measure the percentage of items successfully transported to target locations within the step limit, indicating task completion efficiency. \textbf{Move Distance (MD)} calculates the average movement distance (in meters) per task, providing a measure of agents' plan quality. \textbf{Simulation Steps (SS)} are employed in C-WAH to count the total environment steps required to complete all sub-goals, with lower values indicating better efficiency in achieving overall objectives within the step constraints.
+While these conventional metrics provide valuable insights into task outcomes, they fail to capture computational costs that critically determine practical deployability.
+For LLM-based multi-agent systems, inference latency and token expenditure directly impact real-time responsiveness and operational cost—dimensions that have not been systematically benchmarked in prior evaluations on TDW-MAT and C-WAH.
+To address this gap, we incorporate two metrics. \textbf{Inference Time (IT)} measures the total computational time (in seconds) required for generating action plans, reflecting the computational efficiency of the reasoning process. \textbf{Token Consumption (TC)} tracks the cumulative number of input and output tokens consumed by LLM calls during task execution, quantifying the linguistic resource cost.